eXascaleInfolab/StaTIX/README.md

 Usage: ./run.sh [OPTIONS...] <inputfile.rdf>
 Statistical type inference in fully automatic and semi supervised modes
 Options:
+ -b,--brief-hints <arg>    Brief hits, possible values:
+                           '--'  - interactive hints
+                           '<filename.ipl>'  - read from the file having the format for each line:
+                           <indicativity> <property>
+                           where indicativity E [0, 1]; 0 - the property
+                           has no any impact on the entity type, 1 - the property fully specifies the entity type, line comments starting with '#' are allowed.
+                           '-[<nopts=INF>]'  - automatic generation of the
+                           hints to the <inpfile_marks.ipl>, where <marks>
+                           is the range of marks (>= 2) on supervision, which defines the indicativity precision
+                           eps=1/(marks*2): eps=0.167 for 3 marks
  -f,--filter               Filter out from the resulting clusters all
                            subjects that do not have #type property in the input dataset, used for the type inference